ui/stamps-api-docs/source/klg_api.rst

 Parameter                 Required    Description
 ========================= =========== =========================
-token                     Yes         Authentication string name                      Yes         Name email                     No          Email mobile_number             No          Mobile number gender                    No          Gender address                   No          Address birthday                  No          Birthday store                     No          Registering store ID referral_code             No          Referral code if any generate_default_password No          Generate default password for user registering_employee_code No          Registering employee code district                  No          District ID marital_status            No          User's marital status password                  Yes         User password pin                       Yes         User pin confirm_pin               Yes         User pin confirmation
+token                     Yes         Authentication string merchant                  Yes         Integer indicating merchant ID name                      Yes         Name email                     No          Email mobile_number             No          Mobile number gender                    No          Gender ("male" or "female") address                   No          Address birthday                  No          Birthday (with format YYYY-MM-DD) store                     No          Registering store ID referral_code             No          Referal code used to register customer generate_default_password No          Boolean, whether to generate a random, default password for the member, defaults to `true` registering_employee_code No          String indicating employee code, will create a new employee if not exists district                  No          District ID marital_status            No          Marital status mapping can be seen :ref:`here <Marital Status Mapping>` password                  Yes         User password pin                       Yes         User pin confirm_pin               Yes         User pin confirmation